FLTEACH

 A follow-up is to bring all the students back together again and ask

 questions in the third person.
 "A quién le gusta el fútbol?"
-This is an

 excellent way to use all forms and the kids love to get up and move